 Main components: Essential Oil Safety, 2nd Edition, lists components for four varieties of geranium: Chinese, Egyptian, Moroccan, and Reunion.
 The main components for all four are citroneliol, geraniol, and citonellyl formate, in varying amounts, with a range of other constituents depending on the variety.

 Aromatherapy: A Complete Guide to the Healing Art: Geranium is a balancing agent for many conditions.
 The scent may help regulate blood pressure.
 This essential oil is useful for relieving PMS, menstrual irregularities, menopausal symptoms, and fluid retention.
-In skin care, the oil balances all hair and skin types and helps relieve many skin conditions.
+Geranium essential oil benefits skin by balancing all hair and skin types and helping relieve many skin conditions.
 Emotionally, the scent may help reduce anxiety, depression, irrational behavior, and stress-related headaches.

-The Heart of Aromatherapy: Geranium is useful for daily skin care, rejuvenating damaged skin, calming inflammation, and feeling relaxed and uplifted.
+The Heart of Aromatherapy: Uses for geranium essential oil include daily skin care, rejuvenating damaged skin, calming inflammation, and feeling relaxed and uplifted.

 The Complete Book of Essential Oils and Aromatherapy: Geranium may help relieve female reproductive disorders, menstrual cramps, varicose veins, depression, fatigue, emotional crisis, and stress-related conditions.

-The Encyclopedia of Essential Oils (updated edition): Geranium is good for skin care, improving circulation, relieving sore throat, relieving PMS and menopausal symptoms, and reducing nervous tension and stress-related conditions.
+The Encyclopedia of Essential Oils (updated edition): Use geranium essential oil for skin care, improving circulation, relieving sore throat, reducing PMS and menopausal symptoms, and lessening nervous tension and stress-related conditions.